m4tice/rank/README.md

 # Tests
 The application is able to handle the following exception:
-* Non-exsisted file: when user tries to input a non-exsisted file.
+* *Non-exsisted file*: when user tries to input a non-exsisted file.
 Test:
 ```
 rank -i data\unknown.txt
 ```
-* Empty file: when user tries to input an empty text file.
+* *Empty file*: when user tries to input an empty text file.
 Test:
 ```
 rank -i data\sample-input-empty.txt
 ```
-* Wrong data format: when user tries to input text file with wrong data format.
+* *Wrong data format*: when user tries to input text file with wrong data format.
 Test:
 ```
 rank -i data\sample-input-wrong-format.txt